Aviation Leadership and Management Skills Development - Body Language Affects Executive Presence

 Personal Posture

-Important Note - To be real and not to “overdo” in any particular direction.
+Important Note: To be real and not to “overdo” in any particular direction.
 Ensure your facial expressions are aligned with your emotions.

 Appearance is Everything

-Your Personal Appearance and grooming as well as your choice of clothing make a difference to your presence and how you are perceived.
+Your personal appearance and grooming, as well as your choice of clothing, make a difference to your presence and how you are perceived.

 Sometimes we disregard our appearance and believe that it does not impact our communication and presentation skills.
-However, the reality is that people will very quickly make assumptions (even they will not / do not share their conclusions).
+However, the reality is that people will very quickly make assumptions (even if they will not / do not share their conclusions).

-So in reality assessments are made of you directly based on your personal appearance, including your facial expressions, the clothes you wear, your grooming & your body language.
+So in reality, assessments are made of you directly based on your personal appearance, including your facial expressions, the clothes you wear, your grooming, & your body language.

 Implementing Personal Change